mgboydcom/gatsby-starter-netlify-cms-akamarkboyd/src/pages/blog/2019-06-13-book-review-the-fall-of-io-by-wesley-chu-aka-do-we-need-lgbt-tokenism-in-modern-science-fiction.md

   modern science fiction?)
 date: 2019-06-13T18:35:42.550Z
 description: >-
-  Does all science fiction need to give spell out that there will be LGBT people in the future too?
+  Does all science fiction need to spell out that there will be LGBT people in the future too?
 featuredpost: true
 featuredimage: /img/fall-of-io-cover-.jpg
 tags: